How to improve your SR in Overwatch competitive play

-It's often thought that simply winning a match in Competitive play will raise your SR. Of course, your SR level will always go up when you win.
-But it won't always go up by the same amount.
-There are various factors that go into the amount of SR a player is rewarded after a Competitive match.
+It's often thought that simply winning a match in Competitive Play will raise your SR. Of course, your SR level will always go up when you win.
+But it won't always go up the same amount.
+There are various factors that go into the amount of SR a player is rewarded after a Competitive Play match.

 Find your Overwatch main and practice that hero exclusively